England's Euro 2024 fixtures, dates and potential route for tournament in Germany

 The top two in each group plus the four best third-placed teams go through

-Sunday June 16 - Group C: Serbia vs England (Arena AufSchalke, Gelsenkirchen)
+Sunday June 16 - Group C: Serbia vs England (Arena AufSchalke, Gelsenkirchen - kick-off 8pm UK time)

 If all results at Euro 2024 go with the world rankings England’s opponents in the knockout rounds would be…